Career Outlook

 Clinical Pharmacogenomics Specialist

 Pharmacogenetics plays a critical role in improving patient outcomes by guiding safer and more effective medication choices.
 As a healthcare provider, you can advocate for your patients by reducing the trial-and-error approach in prescribing and promoting personalized treatment plans.
 With pharmacogenetics testing becoming more common, it’s vital to be prepared to interpret results and guide both patients and fellow healthcare professionals.
+Pharmacogenomics (PGx) can help refine by identifying treatments most likely to be effective based on a patient’s unique genetic profile.

 Long-Term Care (LTC) Pharmacy